Joint Base Pearl Harbor-Hickam

-Because Pearl Harbor-Hickam is not just the largest military installations in Hawaii, but one of the largest U.S. military bases in the world, it is unsurprising that a court martial there is not an uncommon event.
+Because Pearl Harbor-Hickam is not just the largest military installation in Hawaii, but one of the largest U.S. military bases in the world, it is unsurprising that a court martial there is not an uncommon event.
 Captain’s Mast, Office Hours, and other adverse administrative actions take place at an even higher rate.
 Any of them can end a Sailor’s or Airman’s military career and drastically impact their future.
 The Government most often charges service members at Pearl Harbor-Hickam for any number of UCMJ violations, including rape and sexual assault and drug and BAH or other financial crimes, just to name a few.

 Noel Tipon serves all Navy and Air Force personnel stationed at Pearl Harbor-Hickam.
 If you’re not ready to roll over, if you want to fight for your career and your future, call us TODAY for a free consultation so you can learn how we would investigate, prepare, and defend your case.